I already told you the best vineyards in Douro Valley, but now you’d like to see more of the region.

 - MiraDouro train that rides from Porto to Pocinho, and vice versa, that costs 27€ the roundtrip.
 This is SO MUCH BETTER – not because the ticket is cheaper, but because the most beautiful stretch of the route is between the Tua and Pocinho stations, not the ones afterwards (so, closer to Régua!).
 So, take my word for it and, if you have the time, ride from Porto to Pocinho (it takes around 3h / 3h30).
 It is worth it.

 Splurge yourself with a massage

-In case you are not so much into sports or history, or if you are feeling a bit lazy, then one of the best things to do in Douro Valley is to indulge in a spa therapy on one of the best hotels in the region.
+In case you are not so much into sports or history, or if you are feeling a bit lazy, then one of the best things to do in Douro Valley is to indulge in a massage on one of the best spa hotels in the region.

 The hotels Six Senses Douro Valley and Vila Galé Douro provide spa services for their guests, but you can call them in advance to check for services available for tourists as well.
 A relaxing massage or a swim on a beautiful pool surrounded by nature – could it possibly get any better?

 Join me on a private Douro Valley tour!